EOSgithub/linked-blog-starter-md/Quest Board Estoria.md

 🔹 **Reward**: 8,000 gp, a royal writ of favor, and the ownership of an A-class warship within Mytros' navy (should they forfeit the Ultros).

 ---
-## **"The Hunt"** 🦀 _(Rank EX)_
+## **"Titan Hunt"** 🦀 _(Rank EX)_

 🔹 **Posted by**: **Guildmaster Hammund
 🔹 Location: The Hunter’s Guild, Estoria**

 *"By the gods, it’s real.
 After all these years, I knew it wasn’t just a drunken sailor’s tale!
 I have seen it with my own eyes, and I swear upon my knife—Charix, the Raging Isle, still roams the seas!"*

 *"This is not just any hunt.
 This is war.
-No single band of hunters will be enough—no, this beast requires an army.
+No single band of hunters will be enough—no, this beast requires an **army**.
 I will not see this chance slip through our fingers.
 If you are reading this, then know that I am calling for the greatest hunters, warriors, and fools with more courage than sense to join me in slaying the greatest quarry of our age.*

 *If you think yourself worthy of such a hunt, come to Estoria.
 We will plan, we will prepare, and by the time we set sail, we will make history."***